wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 **[A.3.2.q2.4]** This question is for the same setup as in the previous question and the same task to execute.
-Assume that, for each server, ideal pipelining is used (i.e., assuming that network latency is zero).
+Assume that, for each server, ideal pipelining is possible used (i.e., assuming that network latency is zero and a 1-byte buffer can be used).
 Which of these two servers would lead to the lowest execution cost?

+---